Relay | Function, Working, Type, Parts, Application

 Working and function

 An electromechanical relay works on the simple principle of electromagnetism.
-When a low voltage direct current is supplied to the energizing coil, electrical contacts are made by the effect of the magnetic field.
+An energized coil makes electrical contacts when a low voltage direct current is applied to it.

-You can think of this phenomenon as a simple switch where the circuit is completed with the push of a button.
+By pushing the button, you complete the circuit, acting as an active switch for this phenomenon.
 A simple relay is a two-way switch that connects to a different circuit on one side, with three NC, COM, and NO contacts.

-Relays with one common contact and two main contacts in a single pole arrangement are called single pole two way type.
+Single pole two-way relays have one common contact and two main contacts in their configuration.
 Similarly, a single pole with a single throw has a NO connection and two poles with a double throw have two NO and NC respectively.

-Initially, when no current is supplied to the energizing coil; contact is made with NC and COM.
-If you connect a bulb with COM and NC at that time it will light up; Similarly, when the relay is energized, you can connect your bulb with COM and NO to make it glow.
+When the energizing coil is not receiving current, the contacts touch NC and COM directly.
+When you connect a bulb to COM and NC at that time, it lights up.
+Similarly, when you energize the relay, connect your bulb to COM and NO to make it glow.

 While watching a relay upside down; you will find five points of contact.
 Three on one side while two on the opposite; the two contacts on the opposite side are for NO and NC while the others are Coil +, COM and Coil – respectively.